Train travel in the UK can be

 When I moved to London, I learned pretty fast that the best way to save money on train travel in the UK is to buy tickets in advance.
 I didn’t have or need a season ticket, but I found out that train fares (like airline fares), tend to get more expensive the closer you get to the departure date (especially for longer intercity journeys).

 The best discounts apply when you book months or weeks in advance, but even just a few days can make a big difference.
 Only buy on the day you travel if you absolutely must; if you do, expect to pay a premium for your trip!

 4. Get a Railcard

-Before you buy any tickets, get yourself a railcard, as they are a great way to save (a lot of) money.
+Before you buy any tickets, get yourself a railcard, as they are a great way to save (a lot of) money on train travel in the UK.
 You’ll pay for the card, but in my experience, the card will pay for itself very quickly.
 Typical savings can be 1/3 off your fare(s).

 Find out about the different types of railcards here, including friends and family, senior travel, two together and group travel.